 Mediation is different.
-It allows you to avoid a prolonged, draining battle.
-And it saves you thousands at a time when you need all you can to get on with your new life.
+It allows you to avoid a prolonged and draining battle.
+And it saves you thousands at a time when you need all you can to move on with your life.

 I take a different approach.
 After our first meeting, I’ll give you a written outline that includes one charge for everything, including mediation sessions, preparing your agreement, and drafting all the papers you’ll need to file a joint “no-fault” divorce.

-We’ll explore all the issues you need to resolve for a solid divorce agreement.
-I’ll help you complete the required court financial statement, and I’ll suggest solutions if you’re stuck on anything.
-Then I’ll draft a divorce agreement, communicate with you about revisions, prepare the joint petition, affidavit, financial statements, and the other papers that you need for a joint “no-fault” divorce.
+We’ll discuss everything you need for a solid divorce agreement.
+If you get stuck, I’m happy to suggest options.
+Once you come to terms on everything, I’ll draft a divorce agreement and any revisions, along with the petition, financial statements, and all the other papers you need for a “no-fault” divorce.

-At our final meeting to sign all your papers, I’ll notarize your signatures and give you written instructions about court — where you go, what you do, and what you can expect.
+At our final meeting, you sign all your papers, and I’ll give you detailed written guidance for court — where you go, what you do, and what you can expect.